sahidul-shaikh/customer-acquisition-analytics/README.md

 ## Customer Acquisition Analysis

 A Portuguese bank had conducted a telemarketing campaign for a term deposit product somewhere around late 2010.
-A term deposit is very similar to a fixed deposit, where you deposit money for a fixed period of time.
+A term deposit is very similar to a fixed deposit, where we deposit money for a fixed period of time.

 Through the campaign, the bank had collected data about the prospects' demographics, other financial products they have purchased in the past (loans, deposits, etc.), the number of times they were called, etc. They also recorded the response data, i.e., whether the person had subscribed to the term deposit product, which is the target variable.